 Non-petite styles (maternity tank and nursing-friendly dress) on my 5'2" frame.

-The Good News About Petite Maternity Style
+The Good News About Petite Maternity Clothes

 MARION Petite Maternity Collection Page

 Wait - there is good news!
-First, maternity brands like MARION have begun actually making maternity clothes for petites - offering a high quality line of workwear, basics, and fashion for short mamas.
+First, maternity brands like MARION have begun actually making petite maternity clothes for petites - offering a high quality line of workwear, basics, and fashion for short mamas.

 Rules for Petite Maternity Fashion